 Diatomaceous Earth (food grade): bug killer you can eat!

-Diatomacious Earth (often referred to as "DE") is an off white talc-like powder that is the fossilized remains of marine phytoplankton.
-When sprinkled on a bug that has an exoskeleton (such as bed bugs, ants or fleas) it gets caught between their little exoskeleton joints.
-As they move, the diatomaceous earth acts like razor blades and cuts them up.
+Diatomaceous Earth (often referred to as "DE") is an off white talc-like powder that is the fossilized remains of marine phytoplankton.
+When sprinkled on a bug that has an exoskeleton (such as bed bugs, ants or fleas) it compromises their waxy coating so that their innards turn into teeny tiny bug jerky.
 But it doesn't hurt mammals.
 We can eat it.
 We do eat it!
 It's in lots of grain based foods because lots of grains are stored with diatomaceous earth to keep the bugs from eating the grain!

 Die bugs!
 Die!
 Die!
 Die!